 Our adoption coordinators are available 24 hours a day, seven days a week to answer your questions, discuss your options, and help you make the decision that is best for you and your baby.
 Call, text, chat, or email us anytime, day or night.

-Choosing adoption should not be a financial burden.
-If you create an adoption plan you are guaranteed to receive financial assistance in Minnesota for medical, legal, and counseling fees.
+Choosing adoption will not be a financial burden.
+If you create an adoption plan you may qualify to receive financial assistance in Minnesota for medical, legal, and counseling fees.
 You may also be able to receive assistance for living expenses.
 Financial assistance is handled through your social worker or attorney.

 Adoption is one of the most loving and selfless gifts you can give both your baby and their adoptive family.
 Your decision to place your baby for adoption in Minnesota will be a long-awaited miracle for a family hoping to adopt.